PORVENIR MASSACRE

 Picture

-Dr. Monica Muñoz Martinez worked with the Texas Historical Committee since 2014 on the Porvenir Historical Marker.
+Dr. Monica Muñoz Martinez worked with the Texas Historical Committee since 2015 on the Porvenir Historical Marker.
 She submitted her application under the Undertold Marker Program.
 Under this program, the county that the marker will be placed in does not have to be informed or involved.
 For years, many descendants had tried to get a marker through the PCHC without any luck.
 If it were true that they wanted it they could have done it years ago.
 Instead, they waited until two weeks before the Sept 1, 2018 unveiling to protest it and claim that they wanted it too.
 Dr. Martinez worked on the inscription for the Porvenir Historical Marker with the THC for four years.
 Every historical fact was checked and rechecked and finally on July 27, 2018 the THC approved it and the unveiling went forward.
 The information below is the evidence that shows how the Presidio County Historical Committee through false allegations put a halt to the Sept.
 1, 2018 marker unveiling.

 The email below was written to the Texas Historical Commission in Austin, TX by Mona Garcia, President of the Presidio County Historical Committee (PCHC) demanding that the planned Porvenir Historical Marker dedication being held in El Paso, Texas be halted.
 In this email, she states that she contacted the Presidio County Attorney, Rod Ponton to protest the marker.
-All sections in red are clearly racist remarks and false accusations!

 The letter that Presidio County Attorney wrote to the THC is below.
 Click on each page to read.